johnmarkg/mocha-http/README.md

 Test running servers by setting `MOCHA_HOST="http://yoururl"` on the command line or when creating the object:

+Any [request option](https://github.com/request/request#requestoptions-callback) from request module may be passed in first param of `mochaHttp.http(options, cb)`.

 Local tests:
 ```
 // server-module.js